-4.2.1 Error bounds
+3.4.1 Error bounds

-We now examine the effect of such inexact weights on estimates produced by SMC samplers.
-By way of theoretical motivation of such an approach, we demonstrate that under strong assumptions on the mixing of the sampler, if the approximation error is sufficiently small, then this error can be controlled uniformly over the iterations of the algorithm and will not accumulate unboundedly over time (and that it can in principle be made arbitrarily small by making the relative bias small enough for the desired level of accuracy).
+We now examine the effect of using inexact weights on estimates produced by SMC samplers.
+By way of theoretical motivation of such an approach, we demonstrate that under strong, but standard (cf. Del Moral (2004)), assumptions on the mixing of the sampler, if the approximation error is sufficiently small, then this error can be controlled uniformly over the iterations of the algorithm and will not accumulate unboundedly over time (and that it can in principle be made arbitrarily small by making the relative bias small enough for the desired level of accuracy).
 We do not here consider the particle system itself, but rather the sequence of distributions which are being approximated by Monte Carlo in the approximate version of the algorithm and in the idealised algorithm being approximated.
 The Monte Carlo approximation of this sequence can then be understood as a simple mean field approximation and its convergence has been well studied, see for example Del Moral (2004).